WASHINGTON (AP) — A look at preparations by Sen. Rand Paul, R-Ky., for a potential 2016 presidential campaign:

-New Hampshire: Yes, April events included Freedom Summit speech.
+New Hampshire: Yes, visiting state for spring events in Dover and Manchester.
 Won straw poll at March meeting of Northeast Republican Leadership Conference in Nashua.
 Several visits last year.

 South Carolina: Yes, foreign policy speech at The Citadel military college and small GOP fundraiser in Charleston in November 2013 visit; headlined several fundraisers earlier last year.

 Foreign travel: Yes.
 Visited Israel, Jordan in 2013, met Palestinian Authority as well as Israeli leaders, said in speech in Israel that U.S. should trim aid to Israel gradually.
 Member of Senate Foreign Relations Committee.

 Meet the money: Yes, attended Mitt Romney's Utah retreat in June with big GOP donors, golfed with some there.
 Met potential donors in New York City and California.
 Raised money for Nevada GOP at Las Vegas event in July.
 Has met donors and supporters in Texas, which his father represented in Congress.